LlewBach/cydymiaith/README.md

 US4 - "As an unregistered user, I want to be able to register an account to which I can log in and enjoy all the features available."

-US5 - "As a logged in user, I want to be able to make, edit and delete my own posts as well as my answers/comments on the posts of others.
+US5 - "As a logged in user, I want to be able to make, edit and delete my own posts as well as my comments on the posts of others.

 US6 - "As a mobile user, I want to be able to interact with the site with the same degree of functionality via a responsive design."